isomerpages/ogp/_careers/product-management.md

 * Have solid communication skills - You need to be able to write clearly and concisely, give good presentations, and know how to get people working together

-* Take initiative to make things happen - Our job is to push for change in government, so we need to challenge the status quo and not wait for instruction.
+* Take initiative to make things happen - Our job is to push for change in government, so we need to challenge the status quo and not wait for instruction

 * Want to work for the public good - We are public servants, we serve the public.
 This sometimes means ignoring political pressures and misguided policies.
-We need people who will push back if something is not in the public interest.
+We need people who will push back if something is not in the public interest

-Overall we look for people who have ability, initiative, good communication, and strong values.
+Overall we look for people who have ability, initiative, good communication, and strong values

 <a href="https://opengovernmentproducts.recruitee.com/#section-89477" target="_blank">
     <button class="bp-button is-secondary is-medium has-text-white is-uppercase search-button">